Deborah Adler

 Deborah Adler (born 1975) is an American designer.

-A native of Chappaqua, New York, Adler is the daughter of a doctor and a nurse.
+Adler is best known for designing the prescription drug packaging, ClearRx, acquired by the Target Corporation.

+Early life and education

+Adler was born on September 14, 1975, in Rockland County, New York, and raised in Chappaqua, New York.
 She attended the University of Vermont, receiving her BFA in 1997.
 Adler then studied design at the School of Visual Arts under Steven Heller and Lita Talarico.
+She completed her MFA in 2002.

+Career

-During this time, her grandmother became ill, having accidentally taken her husband's medication through inability to distinguish what was in the package.
+During her time at the University of Vermont, Adler's grandmother became ill, having accidentally taken her husband's medication through inability to distinguish what was in the package.
 This led Adler to redesign prescription bottles as a thesis project.
-The resulting creation, ClearRx, was distributed nationally by Target Corporation in its stores, and was a success.
+The resulting creation, ClearRx, was distributed nationally by Target Corporation in its stores.
 An example of the ClearRx bottle is in the permanent collection of the Museum of Modern Art.
-Adler completed her MFA in 2002.

 She served as senior designer for Milton Glaser for five years, and has since opened a boutique design firm in West Chelsea, Manhattan.
-A mother of two, she has served on the national board of directors of the American Institute of Graphic Arts and on the steering committee of the organization's Women Lead Initiative, and has shown at the National Design Triennial at the Cooper Hewitt.
+Adler has served on the national board of directors of the American Institute of Graphic Arts and the steering committee of the organization's Women Lead Initiative and has shown at the National Design Triennial at the Cooper Hewitt.

+Adler’s latest design, AdlerRx, received a patent in 2021 and is designed to organize multiple prescriptions across days and times to create an easy-to-follow schedule.

+Personal life

+Adler is a mother of two.